mhaddon-lunatech/lunatech/Readme.md

 * Reverse-proxy can be achieved by `ingress nginx`, and kubenetes network.

 * Health-checks is done by Kubernetes and will restart the container if something goes wrong.
 Each image have it's own heath-check and readiness url ( health/live & /health/ready)
+* Travis CI besides Jenkins is used for CI/CD.
+Config file: `.travis.yml`

 # Known Issues